Xelion Windows App Deployment Guide

 winget install Xelion --architecture x64 --accept-package-agreements *> log.txt

 You may need to provision the app for other users on the same system.
+This is documented below.

 Install MSIX Packages manually